 How do I prepare for an aptitude assessment?

 An aptitude assessment isn’t used like a traditional test where you pass or fail.
 Instead, it simply measures your natural inclination to perform in specific areas based on your innate characteristics.

 It’s been shown that aptitudes solidify by the age of 14.
 Taking one before that age won’t guarantee your results will match if you take it later.
 But, regardless of when you take it, you don’t need to prepare for an aptitude assessment or take any practice tests.
 Instead, use it as an opportunity to uncover your natural talents without any external factors or preparation affecting the results.

 How YouScience Discovery assesses the aptitude for generating ideas

-YouScience Discovery, is part of the YouScience Platform.
+YouScience Discovery is part of the YouScience platform.
 It uses a brain game to assess idea generation.
-To determine your aptitude for idea generation, it measures the quantity, not quality of ideas that enter your mind at a time.
+To determine your aptitude for idea generation, it measures the quantity, not the quality of ideas that enter your mind at a time.
 It also assesses multiple other aptitudes.